maria-hampel/hpc-workspace-v2/README.md

 This is the construction site of next major version of hpc-workspace++ tool.

-**DO NOT USE - it does not work**
+**DO NOT USE - it does not work - it is incomplete - it might even not compiler - it might eat your dog**

-This is very rough and not ment for usage
+This is very rough and not ment for usage, and I will for the time being also not expect or accept contributions, until some things are settled.

+Please use the discussion tab if you would like to share input.

 ## Motivation/Goals

-The codebase got harder to maintain and needs a major cleanup and modernization.
+The codebase got harder and scarier to maintain and needs a major cleanup and modernization.

 - Separation of configuration and database implementation from the client tools is the first goal.

 - Better Testing is the second goal.

-- It is likely that all python tools will be replaced with C++ tools.
+- It is likely that all python tools will be replaced with C++ tools on the long run.

 Functional extension is possible after this is achieved.